 Smoked Salmon ($11.95) had some thinly sliced, well smoked salmon with toast.
 A nice combination with some onions and capers.

 Mon Ami Gabi had marginal service.
-We had to pull teeth to get refills, were never asked how food was, etc. A nice touch was the hot baugette.
+We had to pull teeth to get refills, were never asked how food was, etc. A nice touch was the hot baguette.
 Prices were reasonable for this level of food on the Strip especially at lunch.
-Comparison’s with Bouchon come to mind, with Bouchon clearly outclassing this restaurant in terms of food and service.
+Comparisons with nearby Bouchon Bistro come to mind, with Bouchon clearly outclassing this restaurant in terms of food and service, but at a higher price.
 Kids menu available.

-Mon Ami Gabi has locations in Chicago, Oak Brook, Bethesda, and Reston.
+Mon Ami Gabi has locations in Chicago, Oak Brook, Bethesda, and Reston, Virgina.